 It’s an exciting time to be a RiverHawk.
-Northeastern State University has embarked on development of a Campus Master Plan, the first in the university’s history.
-The Master Plan will provide a long-range vision for the university, encompassing all three campuses -- Tahlequah, Broken Arrow and Muskogee.
-The goal is to provide a single, unified master plan for the university, while respecting the unique identity of each of its three access points.
-This is the beginning of a 16-month inclusive process that is comprised of five steps.
-The process is designed to encourage consensus building by providing numerous outreach opportunities for both campus and community constituents.
+Northeastern State University has completed the development of a Campus Master Plan, the first in the university’s history.
+The Master Plan provides a long-range vision for the university, encompassing all three campuses -- Tahlequah, Broken Arrow and Muskogee.
+The plan, which was unveiled on Jan.
+21, 2014, provides a single, unified master plan for the university, that respects the unique identity of each of its four access points.
+The presentation capped off a 16-month inclusive process that was comprised of five steps.
+The process was designed to encourage consensus building by providing numerous outreach opportunities for both campus and community constituents.

-The Master Plan will be a collection of powerful ideas -- a tool that will align the academic, spatial, fiscal and physical vision for the university.
-This opportunity based document will be driven by principles.
-It will identify short- and long-term strategies that will be visionary for the future of the campus, yet realistic.
-The Master Plan will provide a flexible framework for campus development.
-It will establish capital priorities and optimize resources and adjacent opportunities.
-Importantly, the Master Plan will be participatory and consensus based, implementable and defensible.
+The Master Plan is a collection of powerful ideas -- a tool that aligns the academic, spatial, fiscal and physical vision for the university.
+This opportunity-based document was driven by principles and identifies short- and long-term strategies that will be visionary for the future of the campuses.

 To learn more about the five-step process, follow the links below: